Youtube at many videos discussing Plagiarism. One of the better videos can be found here.

 The easiest way to avoid plagiarism is through direct quoting and citing.

 However, too much direct quoting can also be problematic.
 Where does the original work end and your contribution begin?

 Direct quotes are not filler, taking up space to artificially extend your paper.
 You should use direct quotes sparingly.
 In general, you should only use direct quotations when the original author(s) have written something using specific word choice, grammar, and syntax that either states the material perfectly or that you are disputing.

 There is an additional danger to using direct quotes.
-If you leave out just one word or punctuation mark, accidentially or not, you are falsely attributing something to someone else.
-If you put it in writing, you are commiting libel, a legal issue that can have serious consequences.
+If you leave out just one word or punctuation mark, accidentally or not, you are falsely attributing something to someone else.
+If you put it in writing, you are committing libel, a legal issue that can have serious consequences.